KashurDev/covidkashmir-widgets/README.md

                 "username": "<your-github-username>"
             },
-            "css": true | false     // If your widget has an associated .css file or not }
+            "css": true | false     // If your widget has an associated .css file or not "classes": []           // Array of options for your widget using classes (colors,themes,etc) }
     ```